coryleeio/SP2/README.md

 ## What is this?
-a top down sprite based multiplayer spaceship game with authoratative physics written exclusively in Javascript
+A top down sprite based multiplayer spaceship game with authoratative physics written exclusively in Javascript Gameplay is implemented using an entity component system that is shared between the server and client.

-This project is meant to explore how one might build a top down sprite based multiplayer spaceship game with authoratative physics.
-Uses browserify to allow you to share code between the server and the client without compiling from other languages.

 The start script runs docker commands which create 3 game servers and a login server backed by a mongo database.
 Users can play as a guest, or login with their google account.